 "Director Dan Shadur’s documentary begins as a nostalgic look into his family’s glorious past, but quickly morphs into a thrilling ride that uses a masterful assemblage of archival footage to offer a new take on the events of the Iranian Revolution."

-Its full screenings and discussions with Shadur will be held on March 1 (click for details and tickets) at the Jewish Community Center of Greater Washington (Rockville), 6125 Montrose Road, Rockville, Maryland, and on March 2 at the Washington D.C.
+Its full screenings and discussions with Shadur were held on March 1 (click for details and tickets) at the Jewish Community Center of Greater Washington (Rockville), 6125 Montrose Road, Rockville, Maryland, and on March 2 at the Washington D.C.
 Jewish Community Center (DCJCC), 16th and Que Streets, in Du Pont Circle.

 March 4, noon, Library of Congress, Mary Pickford Theater, 3rd floor, James Madison Building